hillu/go-yara/README.md

 _go-yara_ is tested with the latest stable version of YARA, currently 3.11.
 If you need to to build with an older version of YARA, certain features that are not present in older versions can be excluded by passing a build tag such as `yara3.7`, `yara3.6`, `yara3.5`, etc..
-If you want to build with a git snapshot of YARA, you may use a build tag corresponding to the upcoming stable YARA version, currently `yara3.9`.
 You also need to pass the tag when you build your own project.

 The build tag `yara_static` can be used to tell the Go toolchain to run _pkg-config_ with the `--static` switch.
 This is not enough for a